Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

 # Where to share custom materials

-You can share your custom materials in: https://www.reddit.com/r/MaterialsLW
+You could share your custom materials in https://www.reddit.com/r/MaterialsLW or create an issue to include links here.

 # Changelog